 Name each direction with a phrase that implies a world, not a category.
 "Quiet founder realism" is better than "documentary."
 The names help teams discuss options without drifting into vague reactions.

-Example: Candidate A: "Quiet founder realism" with daylight, candid framing, and restrained colour.
-Candidate B: "Editorial control" with cleaner compositions and more deliberate symmetry.
-Candidate C: "Workshop intimacy" with texture-heavy close-ups, hands, tools, and surfaces that feel used.
+Example: Candidate A, "Quiet founder realism," leans on daylight, candid framing, and restrained colour.
+Candidate B, "Editorial control," uses cleaner compositions and deliberate symmetry.
+Candidate C, "Workshop intimacy," is texture-heavy: hands, tools, and surfaces that feel used.

 Where Storyflow helps: Duplicate the strongest references into three clusters on the same board and ask the AI assistant to summarise the difference between the directions in one sentence each.
-Storyflow makes comparison easier because all three directions remain visible side by side rather than hidden in separate boards or folders.
+Comparison is easier because all three directions stay visible side by side rather than hidden in separate boards or folders.

 Common mistake: Creating three candidate boards that are really the same board with slightly different images, which makes decision-making impossible because there is no real contrast.